fs-c/words/README.md

 ### Front matter

 Front matter.
 I hate it.
-But until I come up with an alternative to throwing some metadata in front of every file I write you can add some JSON at the beginning of an `item` (ergo anything in `content/`) and it will be parsed.
+But until I come up with an alternative to throwing some metadata in front of every file that's processed you can add some JSON at the beginning of an `item` (ergo anything in `content/`) and it will be parsed.
 This looks something like:

 ```
 { "name": "Front Matter and other Atrocities", "date": "2018-08-31T14:50:00" }